 - The initiative must be related to one (or more) of the Action Tracks (1) Food security and Rural Livelihoods, (2) Cities, (3) Finance, (4) Infrastructure, (5) Locally Led Action, (6) Natural Environment, (7) Disaster Risk Management (8) Water.

 - Initiatives must fit in with global adaptation and must therefore be internationally oriented.

 - Initiators must both be financially and organizationally self-sufficient.
 There will be no compensation and no assistance offered in implementing the action of the organization of the side event.

 - The initiative must consist of cooperation between several people or groups.
 Individual initiatives are not accredited as a side event.

-- The side event is organized in the week of 17 – 23 October 2020 and must be open to the public and to new target groups.
+- The side event can be organized leading up towards the Climate Adaptation Week and must be open to the public and to new target groups.
 This also means that the location must offer sufficient space to receive participants during the side event.

 - The initiative must be scalable.
 This means that the initiative or project must be able to grow along with the entire process prior to the Climate Adaptation Summit and must be able to adapt to social interests and change.

 - The initiator must upload a roadmap of 1 A4.
 The roadmap contains the following components: a description of the current state of affairs, the goal of the initiative, the means to achieve this goal and the associated step-by-step plan / time schedule up to the side event.